VANCOUVER'S SHARE AYURVEDA CONFERENCE 2022

 His leadership provided us with insights and channels for furthering Ayurveda’s journey abroad, and we expressed our readiness!

 Saturday’s program continued with a wonderful presentation by Micheline Wong, P.T. on the C.A.R.E.
 Foundation’s MS & AYURVEDA program.

 Micheline created an excellent PowerPoint presentation for those interested in discovering the benefits of Ayurveda management for self-healing MS and all neuro-muscular conditions.

 Micheline is a passionate Physiotherapist, a steady meditator, and a first-time writer, spreading her wings for Multiple Sclerosis patients who can benefit from the Ayurveda lifestyle.

-Neelam is the founder of Sewanti Series and Padmashri Nationals.
+Neelam is the founder of the Sewanti Series and Padmashri Nationals.

 She had appeared with two other Ayurveda professional women just before the event on RED-FM Radio, our local Punjabi Station, with journalist Jasmine Kaur.

 Check out this link to her easy-to-follow bilingual interview with professional guest colleagues and distinguished experts, colleagues and speakers: Neelam Toprani, Preeti Syal, and Navjeet Kaur. https://www.facebook.com/REDFMVancouver/videos